rweigel/stats/notes.md

 * "Rejecting $H_0$" does not mean $H_0$ is false.
 It means $H_0$ is unlikely, where the unlikelyness threshold is determined by the confidence interval width.

+* "Not rejecting $H_0$" does not mean "accepting $H_0$".
+It means there is insufficient evidence to reject.
+Suppose I am forming a basketball team of 5 and have 20 candidates.
+If all I know is their heights and I reject the shortest 3 of the 20, I have not accepted the remaing 17 for my team.

 * Bulmer, p 165
   > The rejection of a hypothesis at the 5% level does not imply that the probability that the hypothesis is false is 95%; it merely implies that the observed result belongs to a class of results whos overall probability of occurrence, if the null hypothesis is true, is 5%.
 This provides good reason, in the sense of a rational degreee of belief, for supposing the hypothesis to be false, but no numerical value can be placed upon this degree of belief.